jnotears/myprofile/README.md

 **ECR Vietnam Co.,Ltd** `Nov, 2020 - Now`</br>
 *Frontend Team Lead*
+- Leading teams, encourage them to learn and deliver.
+Maintain momentum in the tough time.
+Communicate with clients to gather detailed functional specifications, business rules,flow and processes.
+Then collaborate with PM to breakdown customers’ expectation into tasks and add their estimation.
+- Help team to solve the conflict and keep team motivated.
 - Working knowledge of front end optimization and performance techniques.
 - Makes design recommendations towards the development of new code or reuse of existing code.
 - Developing and Administer the new Angular based website.